ElectricGun/video-converter/README.md

 --scale         -      Scale percentage.
 Scales the overall size of the media.
 Doesn't work with --size (Default 100) --batchSize     -      Maximum array length per file.
 Set to high for massive but fewer files, or low for many but smaller ones (Default 500000)
 --offset        -      Length offset in seconds.
-For example, an offset of 1 will only output from the 30th frame (Default 0) --cpu-cores     -      Amount of cpu cores to use, in case multithreading doesn't work
+For example, an offset of 1 will only output from the 30th frame (Default 0) --cpu-cores     -      Amount of cpu cores to use, in case multiprocessing doesn't work
 </pre>